White House proposed releasing immigrant detainees in sanctuary cities, targeting political foes

 The White House believed it could punish Democrats — including Pelosi — by busing ICE detainees into their districts before their release, according to two DHS whistleblowers who independently reported the busing plan to Congress.
 One of the whistleblowers spoke with The Washington Post, and several DHS officials confirmed the accounts.
 They spoke on the condition of anonymity to discuss internal deliberations.

 Senior Trump adviser Stephen Miller discussed the proposal with ICE, according to two DHS officials.
+Matthew Albence, who is ICE’s acting deputy director, immediately questioned the proposal in November.

+Albence declined to comment but issued a statement through a spokesman acknowledging there was a discussion about the proposal.

+“As the Acting Deputy I was not pressured by anyone at the White House on this issue.
+I was asked my opinion and provided it and my advice was heeded,” the statement said.

-Matthew Albence, who is ICE’s acting deputy director, immediately questioned the proposal in November and later circulated the idea within his agency when it resurfaced in February, seeking the legal review that ultimately doomed the proposal.
-Miller and Albence declined to comment Thursday.
+DHS officials said the proposal resurfaced during the shutdown talks three months later, when Albence brought ICE attorneys into the discussion, seeking the legal review that ultimately doomed the proposal.

-Miller’s name did not appear on any of the documents reviewed by The Post.
+Miller declined to comment.
+His name did not appear on any of the documents reviewed by The Post.
 But as he is White House senior adviser on immigration policy, officials at ICE understood that he was pressing the plan.

 Trump has been demanding aggressive action to deal with the surge of migrants, and many of his administration’s proposals have been blocked in federal court or, like the family separation policy last year, have backfired as public relations disasters.